ryan81g/basicfrontandback/README.md

 `run.sh -d info`

-The argument that the run command take is a logging level of wither info or error
+The argument that the run command take is a logging level of either info or error

 Alternatively, there is a provided Dockerfile.